Students in the Online BSOL program will:

 - Learn what it is like to take on management responsibilities.

 - Identify and understand the fundamentals of effective oral and written interpersonal communication and business communication.

 - Identify and apply the most commonly used conflict management strategy in his or her organization.

-Students can achieve the following competencies through completion of the Online BSOL program.
+Students can achieve the following competencies through completion of the BSOL online leadership degree.

 - Write clearly and concisely.